 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not offer wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Panasonic G80?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 60D: